Tarekbe55/weather-dash/README.md

 ## Description

-This is a web application that will produce the current and 5 day forecast for any city.
+This is a web application that will produce the current weather and 5 day forecast for any city.
 The information is pulled from an API (OpenWeather API).
 It was created using aJax call and jquery.
+All previous searches are added to history and will populate again once clicked.

 ## Tech/framework used
 HTML, CSS, Bootstrap, jQuery and moment.js library